-The five measures carried forward from the above screening of measures included perimeter protection (floodwalls, levees, dikes), closure structures, pump stations, and flood proofing (dry and wet).
+The five measures carried forward from the above screening of measures included perimeter coastal storm risk management (floodwalls, levees, etc.), closure structures, pump stations, and flood proofing (dry and wet).
 These management measures were used to formulate the initial array of alternatives.
 Preliminary economic analysis and parametric cost estimates of the initial array of alternatives for New Haven were used to identify the final array of alternatives for more detailed study.
-The initial array of alternatives was agreed to by the USACE vertical team at the USACE Alternatives Milestone Meeting (AMM) in September 2017.
-The initial array of alternatives for the Long Wharf, New Haven focused study area were: 1) No Action alternative; 2) The Structural alternative, consisting of a conceptual levee/floodwall system; 3) The Non-structural alternative, consisting of conceptual floodproofing, elevation and/or acquisition, and potential Natural and Nature Based Features (NNBF); 4) The Combination/Hybrid alternative (combining structural and non-structural elements and lastly; 5) The "Soft-Structural" Alternative (i.e. berm/dune system.)
+The initial array of alternatives for the Long Wharf, New Haven focused study area were: 1) No Action alternative; 2) The Non-structural alternative, consisting of conceptual floodproofing, elevation and/or acquisition; 3) (A and B) Structural alternatives, consisting of a floodwall system that either ties in to the I-95 embankment (3A) or is structurally independent of the I-95 Embankment (3B); 4) (A and B) Structural alternatives, consisting of a floodwall system that parallels the shoreline as opposed to the highway embankment in Alternatives 3A and 3B.
+Alternative 4A follows the Long Wharf shoreline for a shorter distance than Alternative 4B (See figures 13 and 14 for full detail).

-As the study progressed, the Project Delivery Team worked to develop the conceptual initial array of alternatives into detailed plans.
+As the study progressed, the Project Delivery Team developed the conceptual initial array of alternatives into detailed plans.
 Engineering analyses were conducted, alternatives were fully developed, scoping meetings were held with local stakeholders, cost estimates were calculated and NEPA impacts were analyzed.
 As the iterative alternative development and screening process was conducted, the final array of alternative plans began to take shape.
-Alternative 5, the "Soft-Structural" Alternative (i.e. berm/dune system) was dropped out of consideration based on failure to avoid the constraint of "adversely impact operations or structural integrity of the adjacent I-95 highway system."
+Alternative 3A, the "Existing I-95 Embankment" alternative was dropped out of consideration based on failure to avoid the constraint of "adversely impact operations or structural integrity of the adjacent I-95 highway system."
 The Long Wharf area is composed primarily of hydraulically placed fill (from when I-95 was built in the 1950's).
-From a geotechnical perspective, the area cannot support the induced loading from a berm/dune system which could result in structural issues with the I-95 embankment.
-Alternative 5 was therefore dropped from further consideration.
+From a structural and geotechnical engineering perspective, the I-95 embankment was not designed to serve as a levee and integrating a CSRM floodwall system directly into the embankment could result in structural issues with the I-95 embankment.
+Based on input from the CT DOT and the Federal Highways Administration (FHWA), the alternative also fails to meet the efficiency and acceptability criteria as detailed in the P&G. A risk-informed decision was made to not carry alternative 3A forward as a viable option.